In This Article

 At Lepide, our Data Security Platform enables organizations to produce compliance-ready reports to meet a number of specific mandates.
 The solution enables you to locate and classify regulated data, govern access to it, and analyze user behavior so that you can detect and react to security threats.

 Our pre-defined compliance reports are mapped to specific mandates, like GDPR, HIPAA, PCI DSS, CCPA, and more.
-To see what these reports look like, and how else we can help you achieve and maintain compliance, schedule a demo with one of our engineers or start your free trial now.
+To see what these reports look like, and how else we can help you achieve and maintain compliance, schedule a demo with one of our engineers.

 Terry Mann